JAbozarOid/Kotlin-Course/README.md

-# Android Development with Kotlin
+# Recipes App - Android Development with Kotlin

 Create a fully functional Android application using the power of Kotlin programming language.